-During its 2015-16 season, the Russian National Orchestra will continue to work actively with several Moscow children’s home and boarding schools.
+For over 20 years, the Russian National Orchestra has worked actively with several Moscow children’s home and boarding schools.
 The RNO has a passion for reaching the hearts of children living under difficult circumstances and bringing greater joy to their souls, enriching their spirits through music and creative self-expression.
 Since its launch in 1996, Magic of Music has made it possible for hundreds of youth each year to attend special RNO productionsin major venues of throughout Russia.

 More than 500 children and families attend annually concerts of the Russian National Orchestra in the home of the RNO, Orchestrion Hall and the Tchaikovsky Concert Hall.
 This provides the opportunity to hear classical and contemporary music combined with traditional novels and stories.
 The teachers of these special children then have them write their own stories based on the music they heard.